-For an artist, doing the secure thing, the thing one feels most comfortable with, is usually something close to what is traditionally called “the kiss of death”.
+For an artist, doing the sure thing, the thing one feels most comfortable with, is usually something close to what is traditionally called “the kiss of death”.

 Repeating the same work over and over again has often taken artists from seemingly wonderful work into the realm of the tedious.